MarvinJamesReyes/basic_app/controllers/README.md

 ### Request responses
 Responses should always return two things:
 * Status code, such as `2xx`, `4xx`, or `5xx`
-* A `JSON` object containing relevent response data or error information.
+* A `JSON` object containing relevant response data or error information.
 This can have the following keys:
 	* `message` Describes the result of the response.
 Only for successful responses
 	* `results` Relevant data related to the request
 	* `error` Error information should the request fail